Computer Science

 The BeLIFE project, part of the working group Telematics & Computer Systems, focuses on improving knowledge transfer and communication in civil security research.
 A central component of the project is the Future Security Lab, located at the Einstein Center Digital Future (ECDF) in Mitte.
 The lab welcomes politicians from federal and state levels, as well as representatives from authorities and organizations with security responsibilities.

 Regarding the process, this software project takes place throughout the semester.
 There are a few mandatory large group meetings with all participants.
 In addition, there are short weekly meetings where at least one group member reports on the current status.
-The first meeting (October 16, 2024) will be held in Berlin Mitte at the Future Security Lab, Wilhelmstr.
+The first date will take place at Takustraße 9.
+At this event, the solutions already implemented will be presented in theory and the problems addressed.
+A live demo will then take place one week later in Berlin Mitte at the Future Security Lab, Wilhelmstr.
 67, 10117 Berlin.
-During this session, already implemented solutions will be presented, and issues will be discussed.
-There are a total of three presentation dates: the presentation of an initial approach to problem-solving (November 13, 2024), a brief interim presentation (December 18, 2024), and the final presentation (Februrary 12, 2025).

 Students also regularly have the opportunity to work in the Future Security Lab premises, familiarize themselves with the equipment, and conduct tests.